benjiqq/NuBot/README.md

 ![alt text](../master/readme-assets/logo.png?token=776957__eyJzY29wZSI6IlJhd0Jsb2I6YWR2MHIvbnUtYm90L21hc3Rlci9yZWFkbWUtYXNzZXRzL2xvZ28ucG5nIiwiZXhwaXJlcyI6MTQxMTU5NTQ0N30%3D--e085989b71fcc6e5f2dae1925d97169a84c62ed5 "NuBot Logo")
 #####Official automated trading bot for NuBits custodians

+*Disclaimer : this documentation is currently under-development therefore subject to sudden changes*

 #What is NuBot?

 NuBot is a tool that helps NuBits custodians to automate trades.
 As explained in the white paper, custodian's core mission is to help keeping the peg while introducing new currency in the market.